jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (d) prescribing the form of or for, and the method of, disclosure under that subpart (and of any other acknowledgments or notices required by the subpart), or providing for the relevant registered exchange to determine that form or method and providing for the way in which it must do so:
   (e) exempting (on terms and conditions, if any) classes of persons, classes of transactions, or classes of relevant interests, substantial holdings, or relevant events from compliance with any substantial holding disclosure obligation or obligations.
 (2) The further matters prescribed for disclosures required by section 22 or 25 may differ according to whether section 15(1)(a), (b), or (d) of the Securities Markets Amendment Act 2006 (which contains transitional provisions) applies to the disclosure or not.
-(3) The Minister must consult with the Commission before making a recommendation under subsection (1).
+(3) The Minister must consult with the FMA before making a recommendation under subsection (1).

 ### 49B Regulations concerning dealing in futures contracts
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, in accordance with subsection (3), make regulations for the purpose of—